Here’s why a lotus flower is the worst logo you could choose for your yoga business.

 A logo doesn’t need to be literal.
 It needs to be usable.

-The other side of this is the perception that a logo “has to show what you do”.
-It doesn’t.
+The other side of this is the misconception that a logo “has to show what you do”.

 A logo is there to give an impression, a feel and a vibe - it doesn’t need to be a literal image of what you do.
 It shouldn’t be either.